 Desires (motivations) for long-term and short-term periods may go against each other.
 This manifests itself, for example, as follows: you want to stick to a rational diet, but over and over again you break into sweets in the evening.
 In this example, the long—term desire is to stick to a rational diet, and the short—term desire is to feel calm after a busy day with the help of sweets.

-They compete every day and the short-term wins.
+They compete for every day and the short-term wins.
 When desires compete, think about how to combine them.
 Look deeper and find the reason for the sabotaging behavior.
-Then find its constructive solution.
+Then find a constructive solution.
 For example — how to feel calm without sweets?
 How to make it a new system of life?

 #13.
 Do not force yourself, but ask and choose

 Coercion deprives us of strength and motivation.
-As soon as we are faced with “I have to”, “I have to” and similar obligations, we no longer feel the joy of the process, we cannot show good will and feel trapped in “I have to, but I can’t force myself”.
+As soon as we are faced with “I have to”, “I have to” and similar obligations, we no longer feel the joy of the process, we cannot show goodwill and feel trapped in “I have to, but I can’t force myself”.

 For example: I have to go to the gym, eat vegetables, eat protein, drink water, etc. Instead of forcing, ask yourself: What is my purpose in this?
 Why would I do that?
 What more does it give me?